Flaura Winston, MD, PhD frequently shares her research at scientific conferences around the world.

 - Research in Action Blog -- Since 2013 the Outreach team has utilized this blog to share CIRP expert perspectives about issues and research pertaining to child and adolescent injury prevention.
 Subscribe to Research in Action through Feedburner and stay abreast of the issues and trends.

 - TeenDrivingPlan Practice Guide Dissemination -- Researchers at CIRP designed and tested TeenDrivingPlan, an evidence-based interactive resource to help parents effectively plan and structure supervised practice driving.
 The Outreach team worked with CIRP researchers to translate the intervention used in the clinical trial into a free resource on TeenDriverSource.org.
-There is also a licensed version called TeenDrivingPlan Program, which wraps the intervention in a supportive program that can be community-delivered to parents by the licensee’s trained facilitators.

 - Media Relations -- CIRP research is regularly covered in the news media by writers that focus on child safety and parenting, as well as those that focus on traffic and auto safety and industry news.
 CIRP experts are also asked to provide perspective on other’s research and child injury-related topics.
 We also use Facebook, Twitter, LinkedIn and our blog to draw attention to important and interesting news relevant to child injury prevention.
 Contact Ben Leach, CHOP media relations specialist with media requests.

-Completed Health Promotion Projects
+Completed Injury Prevention Promotion Projects

 - Minds Matter: Concussion Care at CHOP -- As part of a CHOP Chair's Intitiatives grant, the Outreach worked with a cross-hospital team of researchers and clinicians to develop an internet-based resource on comprehensive concussion care for parents, healthcare providers, athletic coaching and training staff, and school personnel.
 Visitors to the website can download educational resources such as video FAQs, infographics, posters and fact sheets.